U.S. House GOP takes aim at fake pills containing deadly fentanyl sold on social media - NewsBreak

 U.S. House GOP takes aim at fake pills containing deadly fentanyl sold on social media

-The U.S. House Energy and Commerce Committee, chaired by Washington Republican Rep. Cathy McMorris Rodgers, held a roundtable on Jan.
+The U.S. House Energy and Commerce Committee, chaired by Washington Republican Rep. Cathy McMorris Rodgers, holds a roundtable on Jan.
 25, 2023, on the role of social media platforms in the sale of illicit drugs, specifically fentanyl-laced drugs.
-(Photo by Ashley Murray/States Newsroom)
+(Ashley Murray/States Newsroom)

 WASHINGTON — On a June 2020 morning, Amy Neville entered her son’s bedroom to wake him for an orthodontist appointment.